 - Set Nova as your default launcher.

-- Tap and hold on the home screen to open the Launcher Menu.
+- Tap and hold on to the home screen to open the Launcher Menu.

 - Select Widgets